KIT-CMS/Excalibur/README.md

 cutting out certain events, e.g. `-w "jet1pt>80&&zpt>100"`.
 Use this argument to create the 2D plots only with events with zpt>100 and jet1pt>80.
 - Create a profile plot by using `--tree-draw-options prof`.
+- Create two histograms from the same file by specifying two weights, e.g.
+`-w "zpt<70" "zpt>120"`
+- Try `merlin.py --list-available-modules` and have a look at the available input/analysis/plot modules.
+Try to use the `Ratio` module by creating two distributions and adding a ratio subplot with `--analysis-module Ratio`.
+- In addition to the command line usage, Merlin also allows plotting a configuration from a python file.
+Have a look at the `Plotting/configs/tutorial.py` file and add the missing keys to recreate the previous plot with `merlin.py --py tutorial` (but don't commit your changes).
-- The --live or --www arguments are handy to directly open plots or upload them to your webspace.
+- The `--live` (optionally with `--userpc`) or `--www` arguments are handy to directly open plots or upload them to your webspace.
 - Have a look at the full list of command line arguments: `merlin.py -h`

 Congratulations!
 You have completed the Excalibur tutorial! :clap: :+1: